TomRichner/StableRandomNonlinearNets/README.md

 Our primary research focus examines:

 Motivating question: How are global dynamical properties maintained through **biologically plausible** (i.e., local) development rules?
-The stability of LTI dynamical systems (i.e, systems of first-order differential equations) are 100% determined by connectivity (i.e., eigenvalues).
+The stability of LTI dynamical systems (i.e, systems of first-order differential equations) is 100% determined by connectivity (i.e., eigenvalues).
 Is this true for biomimetic recurrent nonlinear networks?

 Hypothesis: We hypothesize that dual adaptation helps decouple global dynamical properties from the details of connectivity.
 We expect that the time constants of adaptation will play a role.